Ian Berry (artist): Medium

 Berry works with textile, denim, stating in a Selvedge Magazine interview how 'you can't mix denim like you can paint'.

 The idea for his denim artwork came from a simple observation while at his family home in Huddersfield.
 His mother knew he was never moving home so had cleared and sorted some of his room.
 There was a pile of denim where he noticed the different shades of indigo.
-Berry started to think of his relationship with denim and remembered a time when he was 14 and had to wear chords at a family party, and when he got there everyone was wearing jeans and even now, he says it is the only material he feels comfortable wearing and so it became the only medium he felt comfortable using.
+Berry started to think of his relationship with denim and remembered a time when he was 14 and had to wear cords at a family party, and when he got there everyone was wearing jeans and even now, he says it is the only material he feels comfortable wearing and so it became the only medium he felt comfortable using.

 His process involves cutting, stitching, and gluing various shades of denim to provide contrast and shadow.
 Even at touching distance, many viewers don't realise that they are looking at many layers, and shades, of denim jeans.
 Many people compare it to Photorealism, but just with denim, not paint, 'your first impression is that of an indigo coloured oil painting, or a photograph in blue.'

 In reality, Berry's pieces are very layered and three dimensional, something that gets lost once viewed online or in print.
 Many people can't believe they are made of denim.

 Fellow artist Colin Fraser has said that Berry "uses denim as a painter uses paint, but with a difference: he makes what I call 'denImages'.
 The entire surface of these works is made from denim.
 The scissors are Ian's paint brush and he handles them with virtuosity."

 In each work, the artist carefully selects denim samples that he cuts, trims, tears and then glues to create works of depth and space.
 This depth pushes the boundaries of conventional central perspective by building up layers that reach out from the picture plane and draw us in to look again.

 The Vice Creators Project wrote he 'develops his work by selecting individual pieces of denim and certifying each is a unique wash.
 Afterward, all the many denim parts are layered to produce a three-dimensional collage effect.
 All together, the pieces collate into an established image from afar, bringing together light, color, and many of the elements of classic painting style.'